Applying Column Rules

 Path

-The Path rule will return the path to the specified item in it’s hierarchy.
-This is similiar to the Path options in Workbench (in Labels & the Details Pane).
+The Path rule will return the path to the specified item in its hierarchy.
+This is similar to the Path options in Workbench (in Labels & the Details Pane).

 Find or Change Text